 Touchto control the lights.

-Touch one of these options to change the exterior light setting:
+Touch one of these options to change and retain the exterior light setting until adjusted again or the next time you drive:

 If equipped, touch to turn the fog lights on or off.
 Fog lights operate only when low beam headlights are on.
 When headlights are turned off, fog lights also turn off.